manami-project/manami/README.md

 * Related anime finder
 * Suggestions to ignore anime
 * Find inconsistencies and automatically fix them
+  * Updated meta data in anime list entries
-    * Updated entries in watch list and ignore list
+  * Updated meta data in in watch list and ignore list
   * Dead entries in watch list and ignore list
 * No need to provide username or password
 * No installer, it's portable